yichunzhao/circular-dependencies/README.md

 The bean life-cycle as in an instantiation phase, it has two sub-phases to carry out dependency injections;
 the earlier one is through a constructor, and the latter one using a setter to achieve the same.
 Hence, as two beans depend on each other, one may use constructor DI and anther one use setter DI.
-This may avoid the deadlock because one wait a while to get another bean's reference.
+This may avoid the circular-dependency error for one wait a while to get another bean's reference.

 ![image](https://user-images.githubusercontent.com/17804600/103445358-54a54780-4c73-11eb-9661-2e26d1356b76.png)